 View of the ATLAS experimental loop.
 KAERI, Korea

-The Advanced Thermal-hydraulic Test Loop for Accident Simulation (ATLAS) Project was referenced in The Fukushima Daiichi Nuclear Power Plant Accident: OECD/NEA Nuclear Safety Response and Lessons Learnt report as one of the three new joint projects based on existing research facilities which address safety issues related to the accident.
+The Advanced Thermal-hydraulic Test Loop for Accident Simulation (ATLAS) Project was referenced in The Fukushima Daiichi Nuclear Power Plant Accident: OECD/NEA Nuclear Safety Response and Lessons Learnt report as one of the three new joint projects based on existing research facilities which address safety issues related to the Fukushima Daiichi accident.

-Although current thermal-hydraulic safety analysis codes have achieved very high predictive capability especially for one-dimensional phenomena, there is a strong need for experimental work and code development and validation for these complex flow conditions.
+Although current thermal-hydraulic safety analysis codes have achieved very high predictive capability especially for one-dimensional phenomena, there is a strong need for experimental work and code development and validation for more complex flow conditions.

 Moreover, the increased use of best-estimate (BE) analysis methods in licensing, which is replacing traditional conservative evaluation model (EM) approaches, require the validation and quantification of uncertainties in the simulation models and methods.